Health Ministry publishes cumulative report on health emergencies

-NNA – Following up on the Israeli aggression on southern Lebanon, the Ministry of Public Health published today its cumulative emergency report for December 13, 2023,nbsp;indicating that ldquo;as reported from hospitals and up to December 12, 2023, the number of casualties has reached 463, 106 inpatients, and 92nbsp;for all deaths.rdquo;
+NNA – Following up on the Israeli aggression on southern Lebanon, the Ministry of Public Health published today its cumulative emergency report for December 20, 2023,nbsp;indicating that ldquo;as reported from hospitals and up to November 19, 2023, the number of casualties has reached 492, 110 inpatients and 109 for all deaths.rdquo;

-It also indicated that the toll for the past day was ldquo;4 casualties and 0 deaths.rdquo;
+It also indicated that the toll for the past day was ldquo;3 casualtynbsp;and 0nbsp;deaths.rdquo;

 nbsp;